-3.4.a.
-Unless otherwise approved by the Director, the maximum allowable emission rate for an individual stack shall not exceed by more than twenty-five percent (25%) the emission rate determined by prorating the total allowable emission rate specified in subsections 3.1, 3.2, or 3.3, on the basis of individual unit heat input at design capacity for all fuel burning units discharging through that stack.
+3.4.a 3.4.1.
+Unless otherwise approved by the Director Secretary, the maximum allowable emission rate for an individual stack shall not exceed by more than twenty-five percent (25%) the emission rate determined by prorating the total allowable emission rate specified in subsections 3.1, 3.2, or 3.3, on the basis of individual unit heat input at design capacity for all fuel burning units discharging through that stack.

-3.4.a.1.
-Subject to the provisions of this section, allowable emission rates for individual stacks shall be determined by the owner and/or operator and registered with the Director at the request of and on forms provided by the Director.
-Such rates shall be subject to review and approval by the Director.
+3.4.a.1-3.4.1.a.
+Subject to the provisions of this section, allowable emission rates for individual stacks shall be determined by the owner and/or operator and registered with the Director Secretary at the request of and on forms provided by the Director Secretary.
+Such rates shall be subject to review and approval by the Director Secretary.

-3.4.a.2.
-The approved set of individual stack allowable emission rates shall become an official part of the compliance schedule and any permits concerning such source or sources, and shall not be changed without the prior written approval of the Director.
+3.4.a.2 3.4.1.b.
+The approved set of individual stack allowable emission rates shall become an official part of the compliance schedule and any permits concerning such source or sources, and shall not be changed without the prior written approval of the Director Secretary.

-3.4.b.
-The owner or operator of a source subject to subsections 3.1, 3.2 or 3.3 of this rule which has more than one stack, may petition the Director for individual stack allowable emission rates differing from those calculated under subdivision 3.4.a.
-The Director may approve such request provided that:
+3.4.b-3.4.2.
+The owner or operator of a source subject to subsections 3.1, 3.2 or 3.3 of this rule which has more than one stack, may petition the Director Secretary for individual stack allowable emission rates differing from those calculated under subdivision 3.4.a-3.4.1.
+The Director Secretary may approve such request provided that:

-3.4.b.1.
+3.4.b.1 3.4.2.a.
 For each scenario the sum of the maximum allowable emission rates for each stack shall not exceed the total allowable emission rate specified in subsection 3.1, 3.2 or 3.3 for all stacks located at one plant;

-3.4.b.2.
-The application shall include, but not be limited to, the maximum proposed emission rate for each individual stack for each proposed operating scenario; 3.4.b.3.
+3.4.b.2-3.4.2.b.
+The application shall include, but not be limited to, the maximum proposed emission rate for each individual stack for each proposed operating scenario;

+3.4.b.3-3.4.2.c.
 The owner or operator shall install a certified continuous emissions monitoring system (CEMS) to monitor sulfur dioxide emissions for each stack.
-Such CEMS shall be installed, certified, operated and maintained as specified in 40 CFR Part 60, Appendix B, Performance Specification 2 (PS2).
-Sources meeting the requirements of 40 CFR Part 75 (Acid Rain) shall be deemed to have satisfied the requirements of PS2;
+Such CEMS shall be installed, certified, operated and maintained as specified in 40 CFR Part 60, Appendix B, Performance Specification 2 (PS2) and 45CSR16.
+Sources meeting the requirements of 40 CFR Part 75 (Acid Rain) and 45CSR33 shall be deemed to have satisfied the requirements of PS2;

-3.4.b.4.
-The owner or operator shall demonstrate to the Director's satisfaction that for each operating scenario approved the source will not cause or contribute to a violation of the National Ambient Air Quality Standard for sulfur dioxide, and demonstrate compliance with any other applicable emissions banking and trading rules;
+3.4.b.4_3.4.2.d.
+The owner or operator shall demonstrate to the Director Secretary's satisfaction that for each operating scenario approved the source will not cause or contribute to a violation of the National Ambient Air Quality Standard for sulfur dioxide, and demonstrate compliance with any other applicable emissions banking and trading rules;

-3.4.b.5.
-The Director shall not approve a relaxation of a technology-based emission limitation for a specific unit or stack that has been established pursuant to any other rule, permit or consent order nor shall the Director approve a relaxation in emission limits previously established for the purpose of avoiding the permitting requirements of 45CSR14 or 45CSR19; and
+3.4.b.5-3.4.2.e.
+The Director Secretary shall not approve a relaxation of a technology-based emission limitation for a specific unit or stack that has been established pursuant to any other rule, permit or consent order nor shall the Director Secretary approve a relaxation in emission limits previously established for the purpose of avoiding the permitting requirements of 45CSR14 or 45CSR19; and

-3.4.b.6.
-Any approval of an individual stack allowable emission rate by the Director pursuant to subdivision 3.4.b shall be embodied in a permit issued as an existing stationary source permit in accordance with 45CSR13.
+3.4.b.6-3.4.2.f.
+Any approval of an individual stack allowable emission rate by the Director Secretary pursuant to subdivision 3.4.b-3.4.2 shall be embodied in a permit issued as an existing stationary source permit in accordance with 45CSR13.